-- 70. The complainant told the Commissioner that he wanted to understand what he viewed as "unequal treatment" by the Legal Aid Agency of applicants who had submitted tenders in 2010 and to use the FOIA process to help him file a complaint about the Legal Aid Agency to the Ombudsman. - 71.
-The Commissioner accepts that the complainant's request has a serious purpose, and has considered the aggregated impact on the MOJ of dealing with individual A, individual B and the complainant's requests as a whole.
+- 66. The MOJ said that in respect of the complainant's journalistic status, it considered that the requested information "formed part of a scattergun approach as defined by the ICO's vexatious guidance and were not satisfied that his request was genuinely directed at gathering information about an underlying issue and therefore lacked serious purpose or value." - 67.
+The Commissioner accepts that the complainant's request has a serious purpose, and has considered the aggregated impact on the MOJ of dealing with individual A, individual C and the complainant's requests as a whole.
 The Commissioner finds that while there is potentially some evidence of these individuals acting in concert, he does not consider that there is sufficient evidence of them acting as part of a campaign to disrupt.
 He also finds insufficient evidence of the complainant having made improper use of the formal procedure to request information under FOIA.